mcandre/tinyrick/example/DEVELOPMENT.md

 # DEVELOPMENT

-tinyrick follows standard, cargo based operations for compiling and unit testing Rust code.
+We follow standard, cargo based operations for compiling and unit testing Rust code.

 For advanced operations, such as linting, we further supplement with some software industry tools.